decentraland/old-documentation/_posts/blockchain-interactions/2018-01-07-scene-blockchain-operations.md

 fake MANA?:

+> Tip: For contracts that follow a same standard, such as ERC20 or ERC721, you can import a single generic ABI for all.
+You then generate a single `ContractFactory` object and use that to instance interfaces for each contract.

 #### Call the methods in a contract

-After importing the `eth-connect` library, you can import a contract's _abi_, exposing all the methods available in the contract.
+After importing the `eth-connect` library and a contract's _abi_, you can call the methods in the contract.

+Before you do, you must

 ```ts
 import { getProvider } from '@decentraland/web3-provider'